gatolife-creater/ShapeLibrary/README.md

 ## Tip
 There are many example programs in the <strong>/test</strong> folder.<br></br>
-You can check it if you need further information.
+Download and check them if you need further information.